Skip to main content

 res.status(200).json({ received: true });

-The signature is computed on the exact JSON string that RMZ sends.
-If you parse the JSON and re-serialize it, whitespace or key ordering differences could produce a different hash.
+The signature is computed on the exact JSON string RMZ sends.
+If you parse and re-serialize it, whitespace and key ordering can change — producing a different hash and a false mismatch.
 Always verify against the raw request body.